Arctic char

 Where it lives

-Arctic char is found across the Arctic and subarctic regions of the Northern Hemisphere.
-It occurs in northern North America, Greenland, Iceland, Scandinavia, and Siberia.
+Salvelinus alpinus is found in Arctic and subarctic regions across the Northern Hemisphere.
+It occurs in cold lakes, rivers, and coastal marine waters in North America, Europe, and Asia.

 Role in the ecosystem